pauline-rugwevera/ecommerce-pp5/README.md

 * As a site user I can create or edit my account so that I can update my details accordingly
 * As a site user I can login in my account so that I can view my order history
 * As a site user I can search for products so that I can find specific products
-* As a site user I can sort products on criteria such as price and category so that I can I have a method of ordering the products as I prefer
+* As a site user I can sort products on criteria such as price and category so that I can I have a method of ordering the products products as I prefer
 * As a site user I can browse through products so that I can decide what I may be interested in buying
 * As a site user I can look at product details so that I can decide if I want to purchase it